A mini tutorial for a set of cute dog themed artist trading cards.

 I die cut four oval frames using the tag die from the Creative Expressions Austrian Collection Corner Border and Tag Die set by Sue Wilson.
 I cut these from some bronze metallic paper.

-To vary the textures, I cut the centre piece of the tag die from very lightly embossed pearl shimmer card.
+To vary the textures, I cut the central area of the tag die from very lightly embossed pearl shimmer card.
 I coloured two with the Worn Lipstick Distress Ink and two with the Peacock Feathers.

 I chose four dogs from the Tin Teddy Dog Portraits Ovals sheet, cut them out and ran a black Sharpie marker around the edges to give them a crisp, tidy look.